Iowa hosts North Dakota for season opener - WTOP News

 Iowa City, Iowa; Tuesday, 8 p.m.
 EST

-BOTTOM LINE: The Iowa Hawkeyes start the season at home against the North Dakota Fightin’ Hawks.
+BOTTOM LINE: The Iowa Hawkeyes host the North Dakota Fightin’ Hawks in the season opener.

-North Dakota went 7-13 in Summit League play and 4-11 on the road last season.
-The Fightin’ Hawks shot 44.1% from the field and 35.0% from 3-point range last season.
+North Dakota went 13-20 overall a season ago while going 4-11 on the road.
+The Fightin’ Hawks averaged 72.1 points per game while shooting 44.1% from the field and 35.0% from 3-point range last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.